enthought/mayavi/docs/source/mayavi/mlab_pipeline.rst

 Modules and filters
 ~~~~~~~~~~~~~~~~~~~~

-For each Mayavi module or filter, there is a corresponding
+For each Mayavi module or filter (see :ref:`modules` and :ref:`filters`),
-`mlab.pipeline` function.
-The name of this function is created by
+there is a corresponding `mlab.pipeline` function.
+The name of this
-replacing the alternating capitals in the module or filter name by
+function is created by replacing the alternating capitals in the module
-underscores.
-Thus `ScalarCutPlane` corresponds to `scalar_cut_plane`.
+or filter name by underscores.
+Thus `ScalarCutPlane` corresponds to
+`scalar_cut_plane`.

 In general, the `mlab.pipeline` module and filter factory functions
 simply create and connect the corresponding object.
 However they can also